 All of these on-campus growth opportunities, plus dedicated career development resources, prepared Lucy to get right to work.
 In fact, she has already landed a job at a leading insurance company in California.

-Following her internship with the company, which was set up by UOP’s Eberhardt Career Management Center, Lucy learned about her current permanent opportunity through the UOP Career Resource Center.
+Following her internship with the company, which was set up by Pacific’s Eberhardt Career Management Center, Lucy learned about her current permanent opportunity through the Pacific Career Resource Center.
 She applied on the Tiger Jobs website and was offered the job months before she even graduated.

 Explore University of the Pacific >